itfanr/ros2-wiki/OSX-Development-Setup.md

 You might need to append

     --cmake-args -DEPROSIMA_BUILD=ON
-If you run into AIOS_NOT_FOUND problem
+if you run into AIOS_INCLUDE_DIR not found problem.

 ## Try some examples